 After a crash involving a commercial truck, our truck accident lawyer always looks into a truck driver’s employment records and background checks.
 In some cases, trucking companies may engage in negligent hiring and allow someone to operate a semi-truck when they should be disqualified due to their driving history or background.
 In these cases, the trucking company should be held fully liable for any harm caused by the unsafe drivers the company allowed behind the wheel.

 Contact a Los Lunas Truck Accident Attorney as Soon as Possible

-The Law Firm of David C. Chavez, LLC handles complicated truck accident insurance claims and injury lawsuits.
+David C. Chavez Law Firm handles complicated truck accident insurance claims and injury lawsuits.
 We represent injured truck crash victims and stand up for their rights to insurance companies.
-Please call 505-865-9696 or contact us online to schedule a free consultation to discuss your options.
+Please Call 505-865-9696 or contact us online to schedule a free consultation to discuss your options.